CaptainJuice/tmp/README.md

 $\overline{\mathrm{MG}}(t) = \left(\binom{N}{2}\right)^{-1}\sum_{i<j}\mathrm{MG}_{ij}$,
-the mean of the per-pair range (maximum minus minimum) over $R$ runs, measuring the worst-case single-run deviation for a typical pair.
+the mean of the per-pair range (maximum minus minimum) over $R$ runs, measuring the worst-case single-run deviation for a typical pair.suring the worst-case single-run deviation for a typical pair.